 The Environmental Protection Agency provides a formula to help you calculate how various green practices result in carbon emissions reductions.
 The below table converts solar energy production into greenhouse gas offsets using the metric converters 7.44 × 10-4 metric tons CO2 / kilowatt-hour of energy produced and the national average for solar panel production ratio, 1.42 kilowatt-hours / watt of power.

 |System size (kW)||Annual Solar Energy Production (kWh)||Carbon Emission Reductions per year (metric tons)|

 A good comparison point to use when thinking about carbon emissions is that a typical vehicle emits 4.7 metric tons of carbon dioxide every year.
-When you take into consideration that the national system size average in the U.S. is 5 kW (5,000 watts), it’s easy to think about a solar panel system as something that can typically offset the emissions produced by one fossil fuel automobile in a year.
+When you take into consideration that the national system size average in the U.S. is 6 kW (6,000 watts), a solar panel system comfortably offsets the emissions produced by one fossil fuel automobile in a year.
 In addition to significant bill savings, a solar system comes with the satisfaction of “taking a car off the road,” so to speak.

 Solar panels can create big savings